About us

-The Finnish-Norwegian Cultural Institute is a member of the SKTI network – The Finnish Cultural and Academic Institutes – comprising 16 institutes located in different parts of the world.
-The institute works closely with other bodies which maintain contact between Finland and Norway, such as Finland’s embassy in Oslo and Business Finland Norway.
-It also belongs to the EUNIC Norway network, which consists of European cultural institutes and embassies located in Norway.
+The Finnish-Norwegian Cultural Institute is a member of the SKTI network – The Finnish Cultural and Academic Institutes, which comprises 17 institutes located in different parts of the world.
+We work closely with other organisations that facilitate contact between Finland and Norway, such as Finland’s embassy in Oslo and Business Finland Norway.
+We also belong to the EUNIC Norway network, consisting of European cultural institutes and embassies in Norway.

 Pauliina Gauffin